andersmurphy/andersmurphy-blog/resources/posts/2019-09-08-clojure-generating-html-and-xml.md

 ### XML

-For generating XML we are going to use `clojure.data.xml`.
+For generating XML we are going to use Clojure.data.xml.
 Clojure.data.xml is a library for representing XML in Clojure.
-It uses vectors to represent elements, and maps to represent an element's attributes, identical to `hiccup`.
+It uses vectors to represent elements, and maps to represent an element's attributes (identical to Hiccup).

 Add `clojure.data.xml` as a dependency in the project `deps.edn` file.